 Then we heard Mads Mikkelsen was cast in the role, and instantly got on board.

-Hannibal’s TV outing isn’t on par with the Oscar-winning film, The Silence of the Lambs, it’s even better.
+Hannibal’s TV outing isn’t on par with the Oscar-winning film, The Silence of the Lambs, it’s somehow even better.
 The reimagining of Thomas Harris’ novels – which the films are based on as well – adds an unsettling flavor and flair to the grotesque violence you’d expect, and combines an engrossing, disturbing freak-of-the-week format with overarching mind games between Lecter, the FBI, and the man who would eventually catch him, Hugh Dancy’s Will Graham.
 Mikkeslen and Dancy’s impeccable performances sell every part of the shared, twisted obsession their characters have with each other and almost made me wish they could go on forever.
 However, Hannibal was cancelled after three seasons, but it managed to close on a brilliant, brutal, gory, glorious, and ultimately perfect note that highlights everything that made the series just so damn great.
 If you have a relatively strong constitution, I cannot recommend Hannibal enough.
 It’s the greatest horror TV show out there, and my favorite show in any genre for that matter (sorry, Breaking Bad).